-- I. Policy: The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program will maintain current accreditation status with the appropriate accrediting agencies and will accurately publish its' accreditation status in all advertising statements, publications, and catalogs.
-Program Administrators and faculty will cooperate fully with the School, College, and University in correcting any and all deficiencies in the Program that are identified by an accrediting agency. - II.
-Purpose: The purpose of the accreditation policy is to assure that accreditation is maintained and accurately reflected by The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program.
+- I. Policy: The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program will maintain its current accreditation status with the appropriate accrediting agencies and accurately publish its' accreditation status in all advertising statements, publications, and catalogs.
+Program Administrators and faculty will cooperate fully with the School, College, and University in correcting any deficiencies in the Program that are identified by an accrediting agency. - II.
+Purpose: The purpose of the accreditation policy is to ensure that accreditation is maintained and accurately reflected by The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program.

 - A. The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program will voluntarily participate in: - 1.
-The accreditation process as outlined by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA). - 2.
-The accreditation process as outlined by the Commission of Collegiate Nursing Education (CCNE). - 3.
-The accrediting process as outlined by accrediting bodies of Decatur Memorial Hospital and as applicable, the nurse anesthesia program clinical affiliates. - B. The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program will accurately reflect the accreditation status in all advertising statements. - C. RNAIs are actively involved in the accreditation process and details related to their role will be provided during the planning of the accreditation process. - IV.
+The accreditation process is outlined by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA). - 2.
+The Commission of Collegiate Nursing Education (CCNE) outlines the accreditation process. - 3.
+The accrediting process as outlined by accrediting bodies of Decatur Memorial Hospital and, as applicable, the nurse anesthesia program clinical affiliates. - B. The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program will accurately reflect the accreditation status in all advertising statements. - C. RNAIs are actively involved in the accreditation process, and details related to their role will be provided during the planning of the accreditation process. - IV.
 Council on Accreditation of Nurse Anesthesia Educational Programs (COA) Accreditation Statement:

-The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 South Prospect Avenue, Park Ridge, Illinois 60068-4001; phone: 847-655-1160.
+The Millikin University and Decatur Memorial Hospital, Nurse Anesthesia Program, is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), Phone number 224-275-9130, Address 10275 W. Higgins Rd., Suite 906, Rosemont, IL 60018-5603.
 Email accreditation@coacrna.org; Web http://coacrna.org/.
 The program's next review by the COA is scheduled for Fall 2026.